 The Director of Human Resources at a Southern California Hospital worked with Administrators to recruit a highly skilled, Computer Laboratory Specialist.
 With an increased emphasis on healthcare and technology, the Hospital Administrators were considering reorganizing the department because the talent pool was almost non-existent.
 These were a few of the issues they were addressing:

 - Market conditions were such that it made it difficult to position the opportunity.
 They questioned – do people with the right skills exist in the market?

-- Lack of competitive intelligence about the talent market.
+- How could they address the lack of competitive intelligence about the talent market?

 - Would a departmental reorganization be a reliable alternative to not hiring for the position?